mandeepnikhil/Blog-Posting-Website/README.md

 ## A website where you can add , edit and delete your blog post!!

 In this web development Project , i made a blog posting website with option to create , edit and delete a blog using pyton-based-django framework .
-Bootstrapped was to used for stylling.
+Bootstrapping was used for stylling.

 Technologies used: